Nicholeyang0215/VUS_Project/README.md

 - estimate_pi_with_theta.R: script to esitmate the proportion of VUS that are likely pathogenic and calculate positive predictive value in simulated data with the extension of `theta`.

-#### 2. Results folder: 'Data' contains all simulated data for Figures.
-Figure1-4.R contain scripts to generate Figure1-4.png.
+#### 2. Results folder: 'Data' contains simulated data for Figures 1-6.
+It also contains scripts for generating Figure1-6.